Fantasy Baseball

 Marcell Ozuna PIT DH

-2d agoOzuna is out of the lineup for Monday's game against the Nationals.
+1d agoBell is absent from the lineup for Thursday's contest against the Nationals.